amuscarella/mimisbrunnr/README.md

-# mimisbrunnr
+# MimisBrunnr
-Mimisbrunnr, an experiment in encrypted messaging.
+MimisBrunnr, an experiment in encrypted messaging.